 Dolores was born on September 29, 1931 in Fall River, Massachusetts.
-She graduated with honors from Durfee High and went on to secretarial school.
-It was in Fall River that Dolores met her husband, John Arruda a soldier returning from service overseas.
+She was the valedictorian of her class at Durfee High and went on to secretarial school.
+It was in Fall River that Dolores met her husband, John Arruda, a soldier returning from service overseas.
 On September 2, 1957 the two were married and spent many happy years together until John’s passing in 1996.
 Dolores and John had several homes but settled in Acton, Massachusetts where she remained for many years.
 While in Acton, Dolores worked for Minuteman Vocational High School, a skilled bookkeeper, she also helped students choose courses, order books and assisted teachers with whatever challenges arose in their day.
 Though Acton always remained near and dear to her heart, Dolores began a new chapter in her life when she moved, in 2013, to Amherst, New Hampshire to be closer to her family.

 The greatest happiness for Dolores was gathering together her growing family.
 The mother of three, grandmother to five and great grandmother to two, loved nothing more than seeing all of her loved ones seated around a holiday table.
 Her skill at making her home warm, festive and beautiful at Christmastime was truly remarkable.
 She loved to garden, quilt, knit and bake.
 An avid traveler, Dolores saw the world touring Europe with John and later, with many trips abroad with family and friends.
 A long time member of the Acton Women’s club, she loved volunteering and joining the ladies for interesting outings to local museums, art galleries restaurants and shops.